Explore the Top Things to Do in Bonaire in a Day on a Cruise

 Willemstoren Lighthouse

-Unfortunately, we did not have enough time nor the right vehicle to reach Washington Slagbaai National Park, Bonaire’s nature sanctuary.
-We include it because a planned day here is a great option.
+Unfortunately, we didn’t have enough time or the right vehicle to explore Washington Slagbaai National Park in northern Bonaire.
+This terrestrial nature reserve is known for its diverse habitats, including beaches, dunes, salt flats, and mangroves.
+It’s ideal for hiking, bird watching, and experiencing dramatic landscapes.
+We include it because a planned day here is a great option for nature lovers.

-• Entry fee: $45 pp (Free if you already purchased a diving tag for Bonaire National Marine Park)
+Entry Fee: $45 per person, but it’s free if you’ve already purchased a diving tag for Bonaire National Marine Park.

 Tour Idea: